Code Clone Detection via an AlphaFold-Inspired Framework: Biological Inspiration: From AlphaFold to AlphaCC

-Second, both protein sequences and token sequences exhibit \textbf{inner-sequence interaction}, where the meaning of each element is context-dependent and determined by its neighboring elements within the sequence.
-In a protein sequence, the role of an amino acid is dependent on its neighboring residues.
+The adaptation of Evoformer encoder stems from a shared phenomenon observed in protein sequences and token sequences: both sequences exhibit \textbf{element interaction}, where the meaning of each element is context-dependent and determined by its neighboring elements.

+In protein sequences, the role of an amino acid depends on its neighboring residues.
 For instance, in the lysozyme protein sequence, the segment from positions $25$ to $35$ forms an $\alpha$-helix structure and consists of the following amino acids:

 where every letter denotes an amino acid and the accompanying number specifies its position.
-The relative positioning of amino acids such as \texttt{W28} and \texttt{W31} contributes to the formation of a hydrophobic core that stabilizes the $\alpha$-helix structure, while the local arrangement of \texttt{W28–V29–A30} creates a hydrophobic patch that is essential for local stability and contributes to the protein’s overall function.
-Similarly, in a token sequence, the semantic role of each token is determined by its surrounding token context within the sequence, as program semantics often arise from token patterns rather than individual tokens.
+The relative positioning of amino acids such as \texttt{W28} and \texttt{W31} contributes to the formation of a hydrophobic core that stabilizes the $\alpha$-helix structure, while the local arrangement of \texttt{W28–V29–A30} creates a hydrophobic patch that is essential for local stability.

+Similarly, in a token sequence, the semantic role of each token is determined by its surrounding token context.
 For example, considering the C‑style loop

 its corresponding token sequence is

 In the token sequence, token \texttt{"a"} appears multiple times, and its interpretation---whether as a declaration, a condition variable, or an increment target---relies on the surrounding tokens such as \texttt{"int"}, \texttt{"<"}, and \texttt{"++"}.